rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

   tx = await kanaria.addEquippableAssetEntry(
-    0, // Only used for assets meant to equip into others baseAddress, // Since we're using parts, we must define the catalog "ipfs://meta1.json",
+    0, // Only used for assets meant to equip into others catalogAddress, // Since we're using parts, we must define the catalog "ipfs://meta1.json",
     [1, 3, 5, 7, 9, 10, 11] // We're using first background, head, body and wings and state that this can receive the 3 slot parts for gems
   );